What the Worthier Title Doctrine Was

 A.R.S. § 14-2710What This Means for Your Estate Plan

-Arizona's rejection of this doctrine is good news for anyone with a trust or will.
+Rejection of this doctrine is good news for anyone with a trust or will.
 It means the words in your documents will be read at face value.
-If your trust says property passes to your heirs, the court will identify those heirs using Arizona's intestacy rules and distribute accordingly.
+If your trust says real property passes to your heirs, the court will identify those heirs using intestacy rules and distribute accordingly.
 There is no risk of a court deciding that you secretly meant to keep the property for yourself.

 This matters most in trust planning.
 Many trusts include remainder provisions that distribute assets "to the trustor's heirs" after the primary beneficiaries have been taken care of.
 In states that still follow the worthier title doctrine, those provisions can be challenged.
-In Arizona, they stand as written.
+Here, they stand as written.